codex-team/editor.js/docs/tools-inline.md

 # Tools for the Inline Toolbar

 Similar with [Tools](tools.md) represented Blocks, you can create Tools for the Inline Toolbar.
-It will works with selected fragment of text.
-The simplest example is `bold` or `italic` tools.
+It will work with selected fragment of text.
+The simplest example is `bold` or `italic` Tools.

 ## Base structure